envimate/httpmate/docs/08_AuthenticationAndAuthorization.md

 - `notFailingOnMissingAuthenticationForRequestsThat()` - allows unauthenticated requests that pass the supplied filter to not be rejected.

-- `notFailingOnMissingAuthenticationForRequestsTo()` - allows unauthenticated requests whose route matches the supplied route specification to not be rejected.
+- `notFailingOnMissingAuthenticationForRequestsTo()` - allows unauthenticated requests whose route matches the supplied route specification (may contain wildcards) to not be rejected.

 - `failingOnMissingAuthenticationOnlyForRequestsThat` - only rejects unauthenticated requests that pass the supplied filter.